Robust Narrowest Significance Pursuit: Inference for multiple change-points in the median: Robust NSP: measuring deviation from the constant model

-The main structure of the \textsc{DeviationFromConstantModel}$(s_m, e_m, Y)$ operation is as follows: \begin{enumerate} \item Fit the best, in the sense described precisely later, constant model to $Y_{s_m:e_m}$. \item Examine the signs of the empirical residuals from this fit.
-If their distribution is deemed to contain a change-point (which indicates that the constant model fit is unsatisfactory on $[s_m, e_m]$ and therefore the model contains a change-point on that interval), the value returned by \textsc{DeviationFromConstantModel}$(s_m, e_m, Y)$ should be large; otherwise small. \end{enumerate}
+The main structure of the \textsc{DeviationFromConstantModel}$(s_m, e_m, Y)$ operation is as follows: (1) Fit the best, in the sense described precisely later, constant model to $Y_{s_m:e_m}$.
+(2) Examine the signs of the empirical residuals from this fit.
+If their distribution is deemed to contain a change-point (which indicates that the constant model fit is unsatisfactory on $[s_m, e_m]$ and therefore the model contains a change-point on that interval), the value returned by \textsc{DeviationFromConstantModel}$(s_m, e_m, Y)$ should be large; otherwise small.

-For RNSP to be able to control, globally and non-trivially, the probability of spurious detection, the deviation measure it uses must meet the two desiderata below. \begin{description} \item[Desideratum A.] If there is no change-point on $[s_m, e_m]$, then the value of \textsc{DeviationFromConstantModel}$(s_m, e_m, Y)$ should be bounded from above by the same deviation measure for the true model on $[s_m, e_m]$ (the latter is an oracular quantity, unknown to the analyst), and this in turn should be bounded from above, uniformly over all $[s_m, e_m]$, by a random variable involving the signs of the true residuals $Z$ only, such that either its distribution is known or its quantiles can easily be bounded, sharply, from above. \item[Desideratum B.] The deviation measure on $[s_m, e_m]$ cannot be made smaller by proposing unrealistic constant model fits on that interval; otherwise it would be easy to force non-detection on any interval.
-This is an important desired property as our deviation measure will need to `try' all possible constant model fits and choose one for which the deviation measure is the smallest, to ensure that Desideratum A (the part relating to boundedness from above by the deviation measure for the true model) is met. \end{description}
+\comment{ {\bf Desideratum B.} The deviation measure on $[s_m, e_m]$ cannot be made smaller by proposing unrealistic constant model fits on that interval; otherwise it would be easy to force non-detection on any interval.
+This is an important desired property as our deviation measure will need to `try' all possible constant model fits and choose one for which the deviation measure is the smallest, to ensure that Desideratum A (the part relating to boundedness from above by the deviation measure for the true model) is met.}

-As in \cite{f21}, a key ingredient of our measure of deviation, which helps it achieve the above desired properties, is a multiresolution sup-norm introduced below.
-The fundamental difference with \cite{f21} is that RNSP uses it on the sign of the input rather than in the original data domain.
-The basic building block of the multiresolution sup-norm is a scaled partial sum statistic, defined for an arbitrary input sequence $\{x_t\}_{t=1}^T$ by